-The most remarkable document ever produced that contains numerous stories ripe for screenplay adaptations is the BIBLE.
+The BIBLE is the most remarkable document ever produced, with numerous stories ripe for screenplay adaptations.

 I get it if you're not spiritual.
 But the Bible, The Old Testament, The Torah, and the New Testament are abundant sources of stories, characters, and events you can explore and build on.

 The story of King David, for example— is a story of courage and determination.
 It's a story of the underdog winning the fight.